mcmonte95/python-api-challenge/README.md

-# Weather and Vacation Analysis
+# Weather and Vacation Analysis: Python-API-Challenge

 ## Overview
 This project utilizes Python scripting to analyze weather data for over 500 cities at varying distances from the equator, leveraging the OpenWeatherMap API and the `citipy` library.
 The analysis aims to explore the relationship between weather variables and latitude.
 Additionally, the project uses the Geoapify API and the `geoviews` Python library to plan hypothetical vacations based on ideal weather conditions.